 Pici Cacio e Pepe

-Mix the two flours in a large bowl and drizzle a little bit of olive oil.
+- Mix the two flours in a large bowl and drizzle a little bit of olive oil and a pinch of salt.
 Slowly add some water and start mixing with your hands, adding more water a little bit at a time until the dough starts coming together.
 After a few minutes of kneading, you should have a round soft ball, which is not crumbly nor sticky.